melaniecardenas104/Kaggle/README.md

 This notebook is an exercise in the Python course.
-You can reference the tutorial at this link.